jjdarcy/cantrilltips/tips/taking_notes.md

 # Taking notes

+It is **REALY REALY** important to take your own notes.
+This is how you learn.

 There are typically 2 types of note takers:
 * `Short and punchy`, with a focus on linking concepts together, and contrasting similar services - all summarised in your own words
 * `Really verbose`, almost transcripts of the course / documents, in the original author's words